Filesystem Timeouts and Read-only Filesystem on Hardware Using 3IE3 3IE4 3ME3 Solid State Disks

-If the command has no output, then you aren’t affected.
+If the command has no output, then you are not affected.

 /etc/fstab file during the installation of the network operating system.
 The

-/etc/fstab file will also be updated to enable the discard option when running
+/etc/fstab file also enables the discard option when running

 apt-get upgrade to upgrade to Cumulus Linux 3.7.4 or later.